 Interstitial nephritis is a kidney condition characterized by swelling in between the kidney tubules.
-The kidneys’ main function is to filter the blood.
-The kidney tubules are responsible for reabsorbing water and important organic substances from the kidney filtrate and secreting unneeded substances into the filtrate for urinary excretion.
-Swelling of these tubules can cause a number of kidney symptoms ranging from mild to severe.
+The main functions of your kidneys are to filter your blood and to get rid of waste from your body.
+The kidney tubules reabsorb water and important organic substances from your kidney filtrate and secrete substances you don’t need into your urine for excretion.
+Swelling of these tubules can cause a number of kidney symptoms that range from mild to severe.

-- proton pump inhibitors (medications used to treat excess stomach acid disorders)
+- proton pump inhibitors, which are medications used to treat excess stomach acid

-Allergic drug reactions are more severe in elderly patients.
-They are also more likely to cause permanent kidney damage.
-(Munar, M. & Singh, H., 2007)
+Allergic drug reactions are more severe in older adults.
+They’re also more likely to involve permanent kidney damage in this group.